 Web & Database Design Project

-This coursework will assess your understanding of the key concepts and technologies taught in this module The assessment is based on a University Accommodation Office or University Sports Park Database System scenario:
+This coursework will assess your understanding of the key concepts and technologies taught in this module.
+The assessment is based on a University Accommodation Office or University Sports Park Database System scenario:

 Eliciting appropriate business rules.

-Enhanced Entity Relationship (EER) data modelling
+Enhanced Entity Relationship (EER) data modelling.

-Relational databases and EER to Relational Schema Mapping Implementing tables and querying data using SQL
+Relational databases and EER to Relational Schema Mapping Implementing tables and querying data using SQL.

-Accessing data stored in a MySQL relational database using PHP for server-side scripting.
+Accessing data stored in a MySQL relational database Node.js.

-Creating a dynamic web interface to the database using front-end technologies such as HTML, CSS, JavaScript.
+Creating a dynamic web interface to the database using front-end technologies such as HTML, CSS and EJS templates.

-It will count towards 100% of your total module mark
+It will count towards 100% of your total module mark.

 Introductory Guidelines

 This coursework is individual work, and the focus is to test your independent capability of

-modelling data, designing and implementing a relational database, using PHP and front-end technologies to create a dynamic website.
-You will be using the MySQL relational database, Apache Server and PHP that comes bundles with Laragon.
+modelling data, designing and implementing a relational database, using Node.JS and front-end technologies to create a dynamic website.
+You will be using the MySQL relational database and Node.js that comes bundles with Laragon, or these technologies can be installed, individually, separate from Laragon.

 Please read the following guidelines very carefully: